FACTBOX-Wildfires breaking out across the world | Science-Environment

 * In Morocco, several fires ripped through the provinces of Larache, Ouezzane, Tetouane and Taza.
 They burned nearly 5,000 acres, displaced thousands of people and killed one person.
 EUROPE

 * In France, wildfires blazed in southwestern Gironde region, burning roughly 47,700 acres as of July 19.
-About 34,000 people evacuated. * In Greece, a wildfire broke out on July 19 some 27 km (16 miles) north of Athens.
-It was brought under control a day later, but more fires raged near the city of Megara, west of Athens, and on the island of Salamina.
+About 34,000 people evacuated. * In Greece, a wildfire broke out on July 23 on the island of Lesbos near Turkey.
+It consumed around 4,200.8 acres, according https://www.esa.int/ESA_Multimedia/Images/2022/07/Greece_battles_wildfires_on_Lesbos_island to the European Space Agency.
+This month, multiple fires raged near the city of Athens and Megara as well as in the western Peloponnese, in northern Greece, and the island of Salamina.

 * In Italy, a fire started on July 20 near Carso and spread across the border to Slovenia.
-It burned over 5,000 acres as of July 21.
+It had burned over 5,000 acres as of July 21.
 On July 19, a fire broke out in Tuscany and destroyed 1,606 acres as of July 20.
-About 500 people were evacuated and some liquified gas tanks exploded.

-Earlier, a fire broke out in Zamora province and scorched at least 49,421 acres of land and prompted to evacuate 11 villages.
+Earlier, a fire broke out in Zamora province and scorched at least 49,421 acres of land.
 On June 8 firefighters managed to stabilise a wildfire in Malaga province that ravaged 8,600 acres of woods and bushes.

 * In Turkey, a wildfire broke out on July 13 in the province of Mugla along the Aegean coast.
 Nearly 1,800 acres were ravaged and some 3,530 people were evacuated.
 NORTH AMERICA